C-D-Lewis/dash-api/README.md

 the Dash API.
 See the information below the table to learn how to read the received data.

-> The callback used for setting and getting a feature state is the same.

 When using `dash_api_get_feature()`, the callback parameters will reflect the current state of the feature.